Spurs v Luton Town Match Reports

 22.03.1947 | Division 2 Home Won 2-1

-Luton Town suffered a 2-1 reverse when they went to White Hart Lane to play Spurs in the Second Division.
-Tottenham’s opening goal from Freddie Cox was cancelled out in the first half by Eddie Duggan’s effort, but, fortunately, Ronnie Dix was in the right spot to net in the second half to secure a win for Spurs.
+Luton Town suffered a 2-1 reverse when they went to White Hart Lane to play Spurs in the Second Division with a late twist in the tale.
+Tottenham’s opening goal from Freddie Cox was headed in from Les Stevens’ cross in the eighth minute and was cancelled out in the first half by Eddie Duggan’s effort.
+Taking a good pass from Soo, the forward shot past Ted Ditchburn in the 25th minute.
+Spurs looked to have conceded a late goal, but it was disallowed.
+Fortunately, Gager retaliated after some pushing and holding with Charlie Rundle and Ronnie Dix put his free-kick in the right spot out of Streten’s reach to find the net in off the post to seal a win for Spurs with five minutes left in the match.
 Teams : |

 .. | |